Integrating Wagtail into a Django project¶

 MEDIA_ROOT.
 For further details, see the Django documentation: Serving files uploaded by a user during development and Deploying static files.

 With this configuration in place, you are ready to run

 python manage.py migrate to create the database tables used by Wagtail.

 Wagtail uses Django’s default user model by default.
 Superuser accounts receive automatic access to the Wagtail admin interface; use

 python manage.py createsuperuser if you don’t already have one.
-Custom user models are supported, with some restrictions; Wagtail uses an extension of Django’s permissions framework, so your user model must at minimum inherit from
+Wagtail supports custom user models with some restrictions.
+Wagtail uses an extension of Django’s permissions framework, so your user model must at minimum inherit from

-You’re now ready to add a new app to your Django project (via
+You’re now ready to add a new app to your Django project through

-python manage.py startapp - remember to add it to
+python manage.py startapp.
+Remember to add the new app to

-Page, which does not include any content fields beyond the title.
-You’ll probably want to replace this with your own
+Page, which doesn’t include any content fields beyond the title.
+You probably want to replace this with your own

-HomePage class - when you do so, ensure that you set up a site record (under Settings / Sites in the Wagtail admin) to point to the new homepage.
+HomePage class.
+If you do so, ensure that you set up a site record (under Settings / Sites in the Wagtail admin) to point to the new homepage.